danielgsantos15/palavrete/README.md

 # palavrete
-a word game where the palyer have to discovery the selected word
+a word game where the player have to discovery the selected word